 Our Roasting Passion

-In the tropics, temperatures above 1200 meters (4000 feet) are cool enough at night to develop more fats and proteins in the bean.
-More fat and protein translates into more flavor, more body and more complexity.
+In the tropics, temperatures above 1200 meters (4000 feet) are cool enough at night to develop more fats and proteins in the bean and extend the growing season.
+More fat and protein when roasted translates into more flavor, more body and more complexity.

 The Specialty Coffee Association of America has strict criteria for Premium and Specialty grade coffee based on the number of “defects” in a sampling.